 - Dementia – similar to Alzheimer’s

-- Infectious diseases – because of abnormalities to their immune systems, children may contract more infectious diseases such as pneumonia
+- Infectious diseases – because of abnormalities to their immune systems, children are at increased risk of developing autoimmune disorders, some forms of cancer, and infectious diseases, such as pneumonia.

 There is no medical cure for Down syndrome.
 However, children with Down syndrome would benefit from early medical assistance and developmental interventions beginning during infancy.
 Children with Down syndrome may benefit from speech therapy, physical therapy, and occupational therapy.
 They may receive special education and assistance in school.